denten-books/plain-text/4-screen.md

 product of the mind.
 By this "telegraphic" model of perception, Bergson avoids both fully relativistic and fully essentialist accounts of knowledge making.

-To agree with Bergson is imagine the mind as a cinematographic "framing" device and accept that the world is a priori continuous in nature.
+To agree with Bergson is to imagine the mind as a cinematographic "framing" device and accept that the world is a priori continuous in nature.
 In a damning evaluation of Bergson's philosophy, Bertrand Russel noted that such assumptions were merely poetic images, not subject to verification